Las Vegas police say person found in barrel at Lake Mead was shot, clothes date to ’70s - NewsBreak

 A photo shared with the team showed what looked like skeletal remains in the barrel, which looked to have been stuck in the mud.

-Police said they moved up their timeline due to the victim’s clothing and personal items found in the barrel.
-Authorities were working with researchers at the University of Nevada Las Vegas to better understand when the barrel may have eroded and how long it would have taken for growth on it.Dozens of vehicles vandalized at Spartanburg Co.
-DSS

 “The victim’s clothes and shoes were sold at Kmart in the mid-to-late 1970s,” Metro Police Homicide Lt.
-Ray Spencer said.
+Ray Spencer said.‘Terrifying’: Riders get stuck on NC rollercoaster for nearly 45 minutes

 Police believe the barrel was fully intact when it was dropped into the lake.